MarkLaVenia/rockr/README.md

 ### Structure

-Ultimately we want a file in a long (tidy) format, with each band having a row for every year in the dataset regardless of whether the band had poll data for that year.
-There is probably a more efficient way of doing this; but short of figuring that out,
+Before undertaking the computations in the next step, we want a file in a long (tidy) format, with each band having a row for every year in the dataset regardless of whether the band had poll data for that year.
+There is probably a more efficient way of accomplishing this; but short of figuring that out,

   - I first used the `pivot_wider()` command, followed by the `pivot_longer()` command to accomplish this.